oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/02.Linux/kde-desktop-integration/docs.en.md

         - docs
 ---
 ----------
-# Sync Contacts Contacts and Tasks
+# Sync Contacts and Tasks
 First setup an account in the app Kaddressbook.
 ![](en/kde_kaddressbook1.png)